denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 java Zoo.java Bronx Zoo
 ```

 There is a key difference here.
-When compiling first, you omitted the .java extension
-when running java.
-When skipping the explicit compilation step, you include this
-extension.
-This feature is called launching single-file source-code programs and is useful for
-testing or for small programs.
+When compiling first, you omitted the .java extension when running java.
+When skipping the explicit compilation step, you include this extension.
+This feature is called launching single-file source-code programs and is useful for testing or for small programs.

 ---
 ## Understanding Package Declarations and Imports

-Java comes with thousands of built-in classes, and there are countless more from developers
+Java comes with thousands of built-in classes, and there are countless more from developers.
-like you.
 With all those classes, Java needs a way to organize them.
-It handles this in a way
-similar to a file cabinet.
+It handles this in a way similar to a file cabinet.

 Java puts classes in packages.
 These are logical groupings for classes.
 Java needs you to tell it which packages to look in to find code.

 ```java
 public class NumberPicker {